Texans stop Jags' 2-point conversion to get 13-12 win

 Texans stop Jags’ 2-point conversion to get 13-12 win

-HOUSTON (AP) — Justin Reid stopped Leonard Fournette on a 2-point conversion attempt with 36 seconds left, and the Houston Texans held on to edge the Jacksonville Jaguars 13-12 on Sunday.
+HOUSTON (AP) — Justin Reid didn’t have to see the play again to know he’d kept Leonard Fournette out of the end zone on a 2-point conversion with seconds left that secured Houston’s win over Jacksonville on Sunday.

+“I was 100% confident,” he said.
+“I knew it on the field.
+I didn’t need to see the replay.
+I knew it was a stop.”

 Houston led by 7 in the fourth quarter when Jacksonville rookie Gardner Minshew led a long drive that included an 18-yard run on fourth-and-10, and he capped it with a 4-yard TD pass to DJ Chark.